zlq4863947/blog.lacolaco.net/content/post/access-to-global-variables-in-angular-2.md

 Angular 2 has an ability to develop an application in cross-platform because it doesn’t depend on DOM.
 But it’s breakable easily.
 If you use `window`,`document` or anything browser-specific, then of course your app will lose the ability.

-We often use `window` instance to get and set global variables.
+We often use `window` instance to get and set **global variables**.
 In browser platform, `window` is a single global context object.
 In the other side, Node.js environment provides a global context as `global`.
-To make our app platform-agnostic, we must absorb the difference.
+To make our app platform-agnostic, we must **absorb** the difference.
 Don’t worry.
 Already we have a powerful stuff for that.

 **Dependency injection.**